Dynamically Responsive String-bed

 Power, Control, and Comfort

-In the face of today's increasingly powerful game, the current model is broken.
-A conventional frame can only be made so flexible/comfortable before it loses its capacity to maintain directional control of the ball, and it can only be made so stiff and powerful before it's too uncomfortable to play with, particularly with stiff strings.
+In the face of today's increasingly powerful game, the current design model has reached its' limits.
+A conventional frame can only be made so flexible before it loses its capacity to maintain directional control of the ball, and a frame can only be made so stiff and powerful before it's too uncomfortable to play with, particularly with stiff strings.
 We're there, we have reached the limits of the engineering model.

 In applying the engineering model of suspension to racquets, and utilizing the latest in high-tech materials and manufacturing techniques, BOLT has moved past the conventional design paradigm and raised the bar for racquet performance to an extraordinary new level.